avierstr/amplicon_sorter/README.md

 ### Release notes:

+2023/03/24:

+- changed the `-i, --input` possibilities.
+A **file** or **folder** can be input.
+When it is a file, only that file will be processed.
+When it is a folder, it will scan the folder for .fasta or .fastq files and process them all.
+Keep in mind that all files in a folder will be processed with the same options.
+- changed the `-o', '--outputfolder` option.
+By default it will save the data in same folder as the inputfolder in a subfolder that has the same name as the inputfile.
+(Results from BC103.fasta will automatically be saved in the folder BC103)  This is done for all files in a input folder that are processed.
+When another outputfolder is given as option, the results will be saved in a subfolder in  that folder with the name of the inputfile.
+- fixed a small error in the `-h, --help` display (Thanks russellsmithies for noticing).

 2023/03/12:

 - option to use all reads `-ar, --allreads`.
-This option is still limited by the `-maxr', '--maxreads` to have a hard limit.
+This option is still limited by the `-maxr, --maxreads` to have a hard limit.
-- option `-ldc', '--length_diff_consensus`: Length difference (in %) allowed between consensuses to COMBINE groups based on the consensus sequence.
+- option `-ldc, --length_diff_consensus`: Length difference (in %) allowed between consensuses to COMBINE groups based on the consensus sequence.
 This can be interesting if you have amplicons of different length, the shorter ones are nested sequences of the longer ones and you want to combine those in one group.
 - catch "hang of amplicon_sorter" if only one read is present in the inputfile.
 Now if less than 5 reads are present in the inputfile, the program exits.

 2022/03/28: